pvillela/go-light-collections/README.md

 This library is extensively tested, including 100% test coverage for the core code and the execution of the tests with code generation.

+## g2lc branch

+The g2lc package in the g2lc branch contains a draft implementation of this framework using Go2 generics.
+The implementation compiles correctly with the go2go tool.
+The go2go translation process needs to be applied to each package, with translation of a package taking place only after its dependencies have been translated.
+In order to satisfy the go2go tool limitations, differnt collection types had to be moved to different packages.

 ## To-dos